 We are lucky to live in a community as caring as Ladysmith.
-Just how caring is reflected in a long history of philanthropic organisations in the town.
-To understand the origin of these organisations we must understand the social context at the time they were formed.
+Just how caring is reflected in a long history of philanthropic organizations in the town.
+To understand the origin of these organizations we must understand the social context at the time they were formed.

 Before the development of large-scale government and employer health insurance and other financial services in Canada which form the backbone of our Social Security system (prompted in part by the Great Depression in the 1930’s) ‘Friendly Societies’ played an important role in many people’s lives as membership provided support in times of unemployment, sickness and bereavement.

 An early form of Friendly Societies in Europe were tradesmen’s Guilds set up in the Middle Ages (1100-1500’s).
-Membership was restricted to persons qualified in and practising the particular activity relating to the guild – i.e stonemasons involved in building the great cathedrals and castles, or coopers making barrels.
+Membership was restricted to persons qualified in and practicing the particular activity relating to the guild – i.e., stonemasons involved in building the great cathedrals and castles, or coopers making barrels.

 Source: Dr. Quentin Goodbody – Ladysmith & District Historical Society – April 2020

 Posted July 15, 2020

 Thrift Store Beginnings

 The original Grouhel garage, corner of 1st. and French, early 40’s.
 This is where Big O tires is now.
 Far right of picture, is an old home that was, the Ladysmith Funeral Home, for many years.
 Mr. Clayton ran the busines.
 Bill Grouhel started working for him and many years later bought it.
 The original home was torn down later and a new Funeral Home built, later bought by Sand’s.
 This is now the Thrift Store.